The West has a moral responsibility to help build peace in Nagorno-Karabakh

 The potential displacement of the entirety of Nagorno-Karabakh’s 120,000-strong ethnic Armenian population threatens a repeat of the humanitarian emergency the region suffered in the 1990s, but in reverse.

 The crisis could also have major ramifications for Armenian democracy.
-Azerbaijan’s definitive victory in Nagorno-Karabakh caused public support for Armenia’s Prime Minister Nikol Pashinyan, who came to power on the back of a pro-democracy revolution in 2018, to an all-time low.
+Azerbaijan’s definitive victory in Nagorno-Karabakh brought public support for Armenia’s Prime Minister Nikol Pashinyan, who came to power on the back of a pro-democracy revolution in 2018, to an all-time low.
 The elite that Pashinyan ousted was formed out of the military leadership that was successful in the first Nagorno-Karabakh war and could easily use the current situation to make a move to upend democracy.

 Azerbaijan’s President Aliyev has spoken of recognising Armenia’s territorial integrity, but his forces continue to occupy strategic heights in the country.
 Azerbaijan also continues to seek a “land corridor” to its Nakhchivan exclave to the west of Armenia, which could complicate the two countries’ path to building sustainable peace further.
 Although talks between the NKR and Azerbaijan supposedly continue, the former has no leverage with its army defeated.